Dina Bosatta: Beatification

 The process for beatification commenced under the direction of the Cardinal Archbishop of Milan Andrea Carlo Ferrari in 1912 in a process that would gather documentation and writings that Bosatta left in life.
-This process granted her the title Servant of God and spanned until 1917 in which the process was closed and halted for several decades.
+On 10 July 1917, her cause was officially opened and she was granted the title Servant of God.
+Her writings were approved by theologians on 4 April 1948.
 The Positio was compiled in a comprehensive manner to note her life of virtue and biographical details and was submitted to the Congregation for the Causes of Saints in 1986 for their own evaluation.

 Pope John Paul II approved the fact that Bosatta had lived a life of heroic virtue and declared her to be Venerable on 1 September 1988.

 The process of the investigation of a potential miracle attributed to her intercession was investigated from 15 April 1950 until 22 December 1951.
 Investigation of the miracle in Rome did not occur until a few decades later when the Congregation for the Causes of Saints acknowledged the process and ratified it on 25 November 1998.
 The pope approved the healing to be a miracle in 1991 and beatified Bosatta on 21 April 1991.

 The current postulator of the cause is Mario Carrera.